Budibase/website/content/blog/web-application-development/index.md

    Hosting involves running your web application on a server.
 You will need to buy a domain and choose a cloud hosting provider.
 To get your web application from your local machine to your cloud provider and deploy it, you will need to use a CI tool.

-And in a nut shell, that's the web application development process.
+And in a nutshell, that's the web application development process.
 Once again, if you require more information on how to build a web application, visit [How to build a web app](https://www.budibase.com/blog/how-to-make-a-web-app/)